Book a Call

 4. Decide on your content types

 As you map out your channels, also think about the content formats that best serve your audience.
-Blog posts, short videos, podcasts, ebooks—each has its own flavour and appeals to different people.
+Blog posts, short videos, podcasts, and ebooks each have their flavour and appeal to different people.
 The important thing is to match the type of content to your goals.
-If you want to demonstrate expertise, a meaty ebook or whitepaper might do the trick.
-If you’re aiming for shareability and quick engagement, an Instagram reel or a short infographic could be a winner.
+If you plan to show expertise, a hefty ebook or whitepaper might seal the deal.
+If you’re shooting for maximum shareability and quick engagement, an Instagram reel or a short infographic could land a punch.

 Be realistic about your resources.
 Check how big your team is, figure out what skills they have, and note if you need to outsource work such as video production, graphic design, or copywriting.
 That’s also when you’ll start mapping out your budget (more on that soon).

 As you map out your channels, also think about the content formats that best serve your audience.
-Blog posts, short videos, podcasts, ebooks—each has its own flavour and appeals to different people.
+Blog posts, short videos, podcasts, and ebooks each have their flavour and appeal to different people.
 The important thing is to match the type of content to your goals.
-If you want to demonstrate expertise, a meaty ebook or whitepaper might do the trick.
-If you’re aiming for shareability and quick engagement, an Instagram reel or a short infographic could be a winner.
+If you plan to show expertise, a hefty ebook or whitepaper might seal the deal.
+If you’re shooting for maximum shareability and quick engagement, an Instagram reel or a short infographic could land a punch.

 Be realistic about your resources.
 Check how big your team is, figure out what skills they have, and note if you need to outsource work such as video production, graphic design, or copywriting.
 That’s also when you’ll start mapping out your budget (more on that soon).